grafana/redshift-datasource/CONTRIBUTING.md

 Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
 You can start with just a few hundred gigabytes of data and scale to a petabyte or more.
 This enables you to use your data to acquire new insights for your business and customers.

 Redshift is based on an older version of PostgreSQL (fork of 8.0.2).
-It still have a lot in common and it is possible to use the Postgres data source in core Grafana to query Redshift.
+It still has a lot in common and it is possible to use the Postgres data source in core Grafana to query Redshift.
 However, in the last couple of years it has started to diverge more and more.
-It’s not so much about the SQL language, even though it has started to diverge too (read more about that [here](https://docs.aws.amazon.com/redshift/latest/dg/c_redshift-and-postgres-sql.html)), but more about their underlying fundamentals - PostgreSQL is a row-store database while RedShift is column-stored database.
+[While the SQL language in Redshift has started to diverge from Postgres](https://docs.aws.amazon.com/redshift/latest/dg/c_redshift-and-postgres-sql.html), the biggest differences have been in the underlying fundamentals of how the data is stored - PostgreSQL is a row-store database while RedShift is column-stored database.

+While it's possible to use the PostgreSQL datasource to query Redshift, this plugins provides better integration with AWS authentication and provides Redshift exclusive features like its query editor, which uses Redshift built-in functions and specific syntax hightlight.

 ## Authentication

 The [awsds](https://github.com/grafana/grafana-aws-sdk/tree/main/pkg/awsds) package is currently used by all the Grafana AWS data sources.
 It contains logic for creating, caching and providing aws-sdk-go sessions based upon the selected type of authentication and its parameters.
-At the moment, four different types of authentication are supported - Workspace IAM role (currently only enabled in Amazon Managed Grafana), AWS SDK Default, Credential file auth and Keys & secrets.
+At the moment, four different types of authentication are supported - Workspace IAM role (currently only enabled in Amazon Managed Grafana), AWS SDK Default, Credential file auth, and Keys & secrets.

 The Redshift configuration page renders the @grafana/aws-sdk ConnectionConfig, which shows all the common fields such as type of authentication, assume role details etc. However, in order to test the connection to AWS using temporary credentials, we need three additional fields - cluster identifier, database and db user.
 These fields are not needed when creating the aws-sdk-go session, but are params to each new SQL query.
 Consequently, we could add these fields in the query editor so that [they could be changed for each query](https://github.com/grafana/redshift-datasource/issues/42) (similar to how the region can be changed for each query in the CloudWatch data source).